 Introducing AutoInstruments: zero-effort performance monitoring of custom Ruby code

-Instrumenting the performance of custom code (the code you write, not the libraries you require) in web apps has been a thorn in my side for years.
+Instrumenting the performance of custom code (the code you write, not the libraries you require) in web apps has been a thorn in many developers' sides for years.
 Yes, we have a custom instrumentation API, but raise your hand if you enjoy sprinkling your code with this?
 Anyone?

 Having a custom code instrumentation blackhole doesn't matter if your app spends almost all of its time in common libraries that Scout instruments by default (ex: ActiveRecord, Redis, View Rendering, and HTTP calls).
 However, it's frustrating when you see a trace like below: